 \begin{itemize}[leftmargin=1em] \item \textbf{Insufficient prediction targets:} The existing hand motion forecasting paradigms exclusively concentrate on the generation of future hand centers (of the potential bounding boxes) as target motion waypoints~\cite{bao2023uncertainty,ma2024diff,ma2024madiff}.
 Despite its necessity for providing hand movement trends, these methods basically overlook how different joints of the fingers and wrist move in 2D and 3D spaces.
 Besides, they do not involve locating the precise timings when the hand will make contact with and separate from target objects.
 Therefore, there is a lack of sufficient motion knowledge in future time horizons for practical deployments, such as human-robot manipulation policy transfer.

-\item \textbf{Modality gaps:} The current HMF paradigms are only designed to process 2D egocentric video inputs, without incorporating 3D structure awareness.
-As humans leverage stereo vision for 3D spatial understanding during interactions, the inherent discrepancy between the current 2D inputs and 3D perceptions inevitably creates a gap between predicted hand trajectories and real hand movements.
-In addition, the absence of textual modality interfaces prevents explicitly incorporating known human intentions or instructions.
+\item \textbf{Modality gaps:} \myblue{Existing HMF paradigms predominantly operate on 2D egocentric video inputs, without explicitly incorporating metric-scale 3D spatial observations.
+While some prior works have shown that temporal modeling, pose estimation, and learned priors can partially infer potential 3D dynamics/structural information from 2D inputs~\cite{ma2024madiff,ma2025eer,hatano2024emag,zhou2025megohand}, relying only on 2D visual cues without access to raw 3D perception may introduce geometric ambiguity in fine-grained 3D motion forecasting and physically grounded interactions.} In addition, the absence of textual modality interfaces prevents explicitly incorporating known human intentions or instructions.
 It also exacerbates the discrepancy between the HMF model optimization and possible deployments in language-conditioned downstream tasks.

-\item \textbf{Entangled hand-head motion:} Human hand motion is closely linked to whole-body kinematics, where the head movement is its most straightforward concurrent motion to provide visual observations.
-Understanding how the head moves benefits hand motion forecasting~\cite{hatano2024emag,ma2024diff}.
-Although some recent works~\cite{ma2024diff,ma2024madiff,hatano2024emag} have attended to encode \textit{past} headset camera egomotion into the hand state transition model, they still fail to explicitly decouple the prediction of entangled hand and head motion in \textit{future} time horizons.
-This impairs the prediction models' ability to comprehend future hand motion patterns in the egocentric view of incoming hand-head cooperation.
+\myblue{\item \textbf{Lack of prediction-level head motion conditioning:} Human hand motion is closely linked to whole-body kinematics, where the head movement is its most straightforward concurrent motion to provide visual observations.
+Understanding how the head moves benefits hand motion forecasting.
+While prior works~\cite{ma2024diff,ma2024madiff,hatano2024emag} encode \textit{past} headset camera egomotion into hand state transition to couple head and hand features, they do not explicitly forecast \textit{future} head motion to explicitly condition hand motion prediction.
+This impairs the prediction models' ability to comprehend future hand motion patterns in the egocentric view of incoming hand-head cooperation.}